Montreal Tourist Attractions that are not just for tourists.. it’s true!

 The history behind the magnificent Saint-Joseph’s Oratory is one that draws 2 million visitors each year.
 Saint Brother André’s love of Saint Joseph inspired him to build the basilica in his honour.
 Brother André’s healing powers drew many pilgrims to the basilica, and the cured left their canes and wheelchairs there.
 You can now see the thousands of canes and wheelchairs at the oratory and light a candle in the basilica for a loved one.

-Every Sunday, Montrealers take to the mountain with a blanket, food, and drink to bask in the sun.
+Every Sunday, Montrealers take to the foot of the mountain with a blanket, food, and drink to bask in the sun.
 Around the George-Étienne Cartier Monument, hundreds gather to drum to the same beat.
 Tam Tams is a must-do for tourists and locals alike during the warmer months.

 Café Chat L’Heureux is proud to be North America’s first ever cat café.
 It is open to anyone who wants to cuddle up with a cat and a warm cup of coffee.
 The bistro offers hot and cold drinks, pastries, cakes, sandwiches, and salads, along with vegan and gluten-free options.
 This is truly an original place that gathers many travellers, but also many locals who love to hang out while enjoying the benefits of cat-therapy.